 With a personal and professional interest and expertise in the future of food, Rosie also acts as an advisor for investments in food and materials technology.

-Currently working towards a PhD in Linguistics and the discourse of animal production, Rosie holds a BA (Hons) and MA from the University of Oxford, and an MA from the Courtauld Institute in London.
+Rosie holds a BA (Hons) and MA from the University of Oxford, and an MA from the Courtauld Institute in London.

 Faazi joined FAIRR in March 2017.
 As Programme Coordinator she supports FAIRR and its members on investor engagements, research and events.
 Prior to joining FAIRR, she produced research reports and communications materials on sustainable sourcing issues for a global food brand as an Analyst at Context Sustainability.